-This is the web page for great ethonobotanist, humanitarian and teacher Frank Cook.
-It is in the process of being revamped.
+This is the web page for great ethonobotanist, humanitarian and teacher Frank Cook who is the main inspiration for this website as well.

 Super eco-conscious and styley clothes colored exclusively with natural dyes in Portland, OR